I was born in Mumbai, Maharashtra near the Kabootar Khana in Dadar.

 I have a sister, Jyotsna Paranjape who lives in the south of England with her husband Desmond Chaffey and her son William Siddharth Chaffey.
 She has a doctorate in economics but teaches in a primary school.

-I am married to Sudeshna Sinha who is a faculty member at IMSc, Chennai in the Theoretical Physics group.
+I am married to Sudeshna Sinha who is a faculty member at IISER Mohali in the Department of Physical Sciences.
 We have one daughter, Shruti Paranjape who was born in the BARC hospital in Mumbai.
-Shruti is currently in high school.
+Shruti is currently in IISER Pune.

 Sudeshna’s father is no more.
 Her mother, Ratna Sinha, has administered and taught in a number of schools in West Bengal.
 She currently lives in Kolkata.